 While eating enough protein may seem difficult at first, remember that this is the amount of protein you need over the course of an entire day.
 Including a protein source at each meal and snack can help this feel manageable.

-If you need an example of how to eat a high protein diet, here’s how you would plan your day.
+If you need an example of how to eat a high-protein diet, here’s how you would plan your day.
 For example, a woman weighing 65 kilograms (or 143 pounds) needs 52 grams of protein per day.
 If she eats 15 grams of protein at all three meals, which is only about 2 ounces of meat, and has an afternoon snack with 7 grams of protein, like a cup of yogurt, she has met her RDA for protein!
-It really isn’t that much food to meet your RDA daily.
+It really doesn’t take that much food to meet your RDA daily.

 If you are still unsure how to go about meeting your protein needs, here are some examples of the protein content in some everyday foods to help you determine how much protein you are actually ingesting.
 Mix and match foods from this list to meet your daily needs.